What is the Compassionate 2000 Project / How can I help?

 Q: Can I sponsor more than one monk or nuns?
 A: Yes.
 Many of our sponsors have chosen to sponsor multiple friends.

-Q: Can I write to my sponsored monk or nun A: We are working to see if we can do this.
-Difficulty is, often monks and nuns do not read English or if they do its their 3 or 4th lanquage so communication is difficult.
-We are working on this now and will let sponsors know if it becomes available.
-We hope so!
+Q: Can I write to my sponsored monk or nun A: Dharmasala has indicated we will be able to send a simple letter.
+Often monks and nuns do not read English or if they do its their 3 or 4th lanquage so they will try to find someone one to write a response to you for them!

 Q: What happens if I cant continue to sponsor my monk or nun?
 A: Most of our sponsors have remained with us for many years.
 Sponsorships are considered longterm so the monks and nuns can depend on their donations to eat, pay for shelter or medications.
 If you arent sure you can sponsor longterm, its better to make a donation to our very important Emergency Fund.
 These funds are critically needed for medical care for sick, elderly monks or nuns who are often torture suvivors.